jihoonyooncs/The-Dark-Horse-Rises/Readme.md

 ##Notes and future changes
 When I was finishing up this game, I wanted to get to 2D lighting, but I didn't have the chance to get to it.
 If I have the time, I plan on trying to implement that.
-Also, Because of the way I created the executable file for this project at the time, you unfortunately need Visual Studio 2013 to run the game.
-This is something I will be coming back to and changing in the future.
+There are still quite a few bugs so I intend to come back and fix those as well.